Ask. Learn. Improve

 Why this problem is surfacing now

-First-wave agent infrastructure was about two things: tool access and prompt quality.
+First-wave agent infrastructure focused on two things: tool access and prompt quality.
 Can the agent call the right API?
 Does it have a clear system prompt?
-Those are solvable problems.
-Many teams have solved them.
+Those are solvable problems, and many teams have solved them.

 What's showing up now is a harder category: structural inconsistency across multi-vendor agent estates.

 When one team deploys a Salesforce agent, another deploys a ServiceNow agent, and a third builds a custom workflow on an LLM API, those agents don't share a common understanding of the business.
 Each was built in isolation.
-Each carries its own mental model of what your operations look like.
-At the scale of an enterprise — dozens of agents, multiple platforms, different deployment timelines — that fragmentation accumulates into real decision failures.
+Each carries its own model of what your operations look like.
+At the scale of an enterprise, dozens of agents, multiple platforms, different deployment timelines, that fragmentation accumulates into real decision failures.

 What Microsoft's Fabric IQ makes explicit